 Electronic Conveyancing contains a number of newly created terms and acronyms.
 Some of the most important ones are:

 ARNECC - Australian Registrars' National Electronic Conveyancing Council: A body comprised of the Registrars from all Australian States and Territories.
-ELNO - electronic lodgement network operator: Is the party operating the electronic platform.
+ELNO - electronic lodgement network operator: The party operating the electronic platform.
 The first ELNO is PEXA.
 MOR - Model Operating Requirements: The rules governing the relationship between the ELNO and the land title registries.
 MPR - Model Participation Rules: The rules governing the relationship between the electronic lodgement network operator (ELNO) and participants in the system such as lawyers.
 PEXA - Property Exchange Australia Limited: The company providing the electronic platform and the electronic platform system itself.
 Subscriber: A person or entity authorised to conduct electronic conveyancing transactions using the ELNO on behalf of a client, such as solicitors or conveyancers, or on their own behalf, such as financial institutions and government agencies.

 PEXA is both the company providing the electronic platform and the electronic platform system itself.
+As at 1 January 2018, PEXA is the only electronic lodgment network operator (ELNO) operating in NSW.

 The company PEXA was formerly known as NECDL and, like ARNECC, has its genesis in an Intergovernmental Agreement signed by participating jurisdictions.